 Chronic cough may also result from aspiration of a foreign body, hereditary disorders such as cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more or primary ciliary dyskinesia, a birth defect of the airways or lungs, inflammatory disorders involving the airways or lungs, or may be stress-related (also known as a habit or psychogenic cough).

 Not every cough requires immediate evaluation by a doctor.
 Knowing which symptoms may indicate a serious cause can help parents decide whether contacting a doctor is needed.

 The following symptoms are of particular concern:

 Doctors first ask questions about the child's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the cough and the tests that may need to be done (see Some Causes of Cough in Children).
+What they find during the history and physical examination often suggests a cause of the cough and the tests that may need to be done ( see Table: Some Causes and Features of Cough in Children Some Causes and Features of Cough in Children ).